legend507/MyLeetCodeSolutions/README.md

 ret = Counter(a_list) # This gives a dict with key = each element in a_list, value = times of occurance.
 ```

+No.1730, shortest route to reach destination problem, solutions is in BFS.